 The FAFSA shall be the application for all first year TELS awards and the FAFSA, or Renewal FAFSA, shall be the means by which eligible students reapply for TELS awards after their initial year of eligibility.
 The FAFSA must be submitted by mail or electronically as directed in the FAFSA instructions.
 Regardless of the adjusted gross income attributable to the student, the student is required to complete the FAFSA for each academic year in order to apply for and receive a TELS award.

-Students must have a FAFSA received by the U.S. Department of Education on or before September 1 for fall enrollment and February 1 for spring and summer enrollment in determining awards for that academic year.
+Students applying for a TELS award must have a FAFSA received by the U.S. Department of Education on or before September 1 for fall enrollment and February 1 for spring and summer enrollment in determining awards for that academic year.
 Students enrolling in a TCAT shall have a FAFSA received by the U.S. Department of Education on or before July 1 for the summer trimester, November 1 for the fall trimester and March 1 for the spring trimester.
 It shall be the responsibility of the student to ensure that the FAFSA is timely submitted to ensure it is received by the above deadlines.

 Students shall apply for the Dual Enrollment Grant during their junior and senior high school years by completing the Dual Enrollment Grant Application online.
 The student must renew the Dual Enrollment Grant application each postsecondary academic year.